Usnea glabrescens

 Usnea glabrescens is a species of beard lichen in the family Parmeliaceae.
 It grows on bark, has a shrubby thallus with a blackened base, and a thick cortex.
 Several chemotypes of this species have been reported.
 The lichen is widely distributed in Europe.

+Description

+Usnea glabrescens is a shrubby to pendulous lichen measuring 3–10 (sometimes up to 15) cm in height.
+It grows in a somewhat upright manner at the base but typically becomes more hanging (pendulous) towards the tips.
+The main branches can reach up to 1.5 mm in diameter and are often abundantly branched and crowded near the base, with long side branches extending outward.
+The lichen typically has few or no fibrils (small, hair-like branches).
+The surface colour is grey-green or yellow-grey, with a characteristic blackening at the base.